 For me, the sweetness of the two syrups was just too much combined with the custard center of the pie.
-Plus, I like the bite of the chips, and the crunchy nuttiness of the toasted pecans creates the perfect balance.
+Plus, I like the bite of the chips.
+The crunchy nuttiness of the toasted pecans creates the perfect balance.

-HOSTESS TIP: Use pie from the bakery as opposed to a frozen pie.
-In my experience the texture is better to work with in a bakery pie, while the frozen ones were sticky and more difficult to cut apart.
-Of course you could always make your own pie, if you’d like.
+HOSTESS TIP: Use pie from the bakery instead of a frozen pie.
+In my experience the texture is better to work with in a bakery pie.
+The frozen ones were sticky and more difficult to cut apart.

 - 1 1/2 large prepared pecan pies from the bakery section of the market

 - 8 oz. block of Philadelphia Cream Cheese, at room temperature

 - In a heavy duty mixer with a wire attachment, combine cream cheese, whipping cream, powdered sugar, and vanilla until smooth and whipped; about 2 to 3 minutes.

 - Cut pie into 1-inch cubes and layer half in the bottom of a trifle dish.

 - Top with half of chocolate chips and pecans, and